 Planning for the future of a child with special needs is an incredibly important process that can be overwhelming for some families.
 It’s a tough conversation and can be sad to address.
 What happens when I can no longer provide for my special needs child?
 Every parent must eventually face this question, but parents of special needs children have more unique circumstances than others.
-A qualified special needs attorney will help you and your family and provide step by step guidance in regards to establishing your special needs trust.
+A qualified special needs trusts attorney will help you and your family and provide step-by-step guidance in regards to establishing your special needs trust.

 Speak with a Qualified Attorney to Plan Long-Term Financial Care for Your Child

 An attorney will help create a special needs trust that fits your family and your child’s unique circumstances.
 Special needs trusts can benefit children that were born with disabilities or those who developed a mental or physical disability later in life.
 Depending on your circumstances, what your child requires may vary.

 The first step is drawing up the trust.
 Parents don’t need to be incredibly wealthy to set up an adequate trust, especially since one of the main purposes of establishing this trust is to ensure a special needs child still retains their eligibility for Medicaid, SSI, or other government-issued financial aid.

 Parents or legal guardians decide, alongside an attorney, which type of trust will best benefit their special needs child.
 Once the parent and attorney have established which trust is best to use, the parents (trustors) decide how much money and which assets they’d like to contribute to the trust.
 They then decide when the special needs child (beneficiary, or trustee) will receive those funds and how much they will receive within a given pay period.